PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.22.md

 * Press L + Your Axis (X/Y) + To increase or decrease strength (D-pad Up/D-pad Down)
   * Example: LX+Du suppresses X-axis snapback more, LY+Dd suppresses Y-axis snapback less.
+  * When you change this setting, the current snapback filter settings are shown as the numerical coordinates of the C-Stick.
 * The scale goes from 0-7, and defaults to 1.
   * 0 completely disables the Smart Snapback Filter.
 This removes the rise time improvements, hurting dashdancing on the X axis, and you will have snapback.
   * 1-7 is equivalent to 0-6 on v0.21.
   * Sticks usually need a setting of 1-4.
 5+ is for special situations such as metal stick caps or lighter spring weights.
-* Press L+Start+D-pad Down to see the current values on each axis of the Analog Stick.
+* Press L+Start+D-pad Down to see the current snapback filter values on each axis of the Analog Stick.
+  * The C-stick will show the axis smoothing values.

 # Analog Stick Axis Smoothing Adjustment